liferay/liferay-docs/develop/tutorials/articles/106-jsf-portlets-with-liferay-faces/05-understanding-the-liferay-faces-version-scheme.markdown

 The [Liferay Faces Archetype portlet](http://liferayfaces.org) can be used to determine the Liferay Faces artifacts and versions that you should include in your portlet.
-Select your preferred version of Liferay Portal, JSF, optionally a component suite, and your preferred build tool, and the portlet will provide you with both a command to generate your portlet from a maven archetype and a list of dependencies that can be copied into your build files.
+Select your preferred Liferay Portal version, JSF version, component suite (optional), and build tool, and the portlet will provide you with both a command to generate your portlet from a Maven archetype and a list of dependencies that can be copied into your build files.
 In the next section, you'll be provided with compatibility information about each version of the Liferay Faces artifacts after GA6.